mongodb-partners/maap-framework/docs/maap-docs/docs/intro.md

 npm install
 npm run start
 ```
-Your application ui will be running at [http://localhost:3000](http://localhost:3000).
+Your application will be running at [http://localhost:3000](http://localhost:3000).